Hockanum River Trail: Laurel Marsh, Manchester

 This section was my very first Hockanum experience, so please forgive my wide-eyed disbelief.
-You can fairly easily do a 3-mile walk up route 44 from the last East Hartford section to continue on here, or you could walk up 44 and cut over onto the East Coast Greenway across from Wickham Park, or do the more adventurous stroll through neighborhoods to a “secret” cut-through from Torpey Drive.
+You can fairly easily do a 3-mile walk up route 44 from the last East Hartford section to continue on here, or you could walk up 44 and cut over onto the Captain John Bissell Trail across from Wickham Park, or do the more adventurous stroll through neighborhoods to a “secret” cut-through from Torpey Drive.

 This is the southernmost Hockanum trail in Manchester and as my friend Brendan says, “these trails are among the best kept secrets in Hartford County.”
 He’s probably right.
 Being a “secret” can sometimes invite some unsavory behaviors on these trails, but we’ll get to that in a second.
 I truly do love these trails… in spite of the next couple of paragraphs.

 The Laurel Marsh Trail is bounded by I-384 to the southwest, I-84 to the northwest, route 6/44 to the north, and Manchester’s landfill to the east.
 Yes, I know.
 That sounds awful.
 Horrible.
 The worst hike ever…

 And, I suppose, it can be pretty bad.
 Like if the landfill’s fill is blowing across your face or if sewage fills up the brook or if you keep getting aggressively propositioned by random gay dudes on the prowl.